-Conservation Stage and Shortage Level Triggering Mechanism Stage One 1) system malfunction resulting in up to 10% shortage 0-10% 2) increase in chlorides which do not threaten to exceed drinking water Voluntary quality standard 3) increase in VOC concentrations which do not threaten to exceed standards with blending Stage Two 1) system malfunction resulting in greater than 10% shortage >10-25% 2) increase in chlorides which may threaten to exceed drinking water Voluntary quality standard 3) increase in VOC concentrations which do not threaten to exceed standards with blending Stage Three 1) system malfunction resulting in greater than 25% shortage >25-35% 2) increase in chlorides which are expected to exceed drinking water quality Mandatory standard · 3) increase in VOC concentrations which do not threaten to exceed standards with blending or when remaining capacity is reduced by up to 25% Stage Four 1) system malfunction resulting in greater than 35% shortage >35-50% Mandatory 2) increase in chlorides which are expected to exceed drinking water quality standard 3) increase in VOC concentrations which do not threaten to exceed standards with blending or when remaining capacity is reduced more than 35% Stage Five 1) system malfunction resulting in greater than 50% shortage >50% Mandatory 2) increase in chlorides which are expected to exceed drinking water quality standard 3) increase in VOC concentrations which do not threaten to exceed standards with blending or when remaining capacity is reduced more than 50%
+able 2 Conservation Level Triggering vicenamisms Conservation Stage and Water Shortage Level Triggering Mechanism Stage One 0-10% Water Shortage Voluntary Compliance system malfunction resulting in up to 10% shortage increase in chlorides which do not threaten to exceed drinking water quality standard increase in VOC concentrations which do not threaten to exceed standards with blending directive by the State of California or the County of Monterey to implement demand reduction measures in response to drought conditions Stage Two >10-25% Water Shortage Voluntary Compliance system malfunction resulting in greater than 10% shortage increase in chlorides which may threaten to exceed drinking water quality standard increase in VOC concentrations which do not threaten to exceed standards with blending directive by the State of California or the County of Monterey to implement demand reduction measures in response to drought conditions Stage Three >25-35% Water Shortage Mandatory Compliance system malfunction resulting in greater than 25% shortage increase in chlorides which are expected to exceed drinking water quality standard increase in VOC concentrations which do not threaten to exceed standards with blending or when remaining capacity is reduced by up to 25% directive by the State of California or the County of Monterey to implement demand reduction measures in response to drought conditions Stage Four >35-50% Water Shortage Mandatory Compliance system malfunction resulting in greater than 35% shortage increase in chlorides which are expected to exceed drinking water quality standard increase in VOC concentrations which do not threaten to exceed standards with blending or when remaining capacity is reduced more than 35% directive by the State of California or the County of Monterey to implement demand reduction measures in response to drought conditions Stage Five >50% Water Shortage Mandatory Compliance system malfunction resulting in greater than 50% shortage increase in chlorides which are expected to exceed drinking water quality standard

-STAGE 1: Up to 10% - Voluntary
+STAGE 1 Triggers: Up to 10% Water Supply Shortage

 Stage 1 conservation measures may be called for as a result of malfunction of all or portions of the water system that reduces supplies by up to 10% on a daily, peak seasonal or annual basis.
-It also may be called due to prolonged drought conditions and a need to focus public attention on water conservation.
+It also may be called due to prolonged drought conditions that result in legislation, rules or ordinances enacted by the State of California and/or the County of Monterey, and/or the determination that there is a need to focus public attention on water conservation.

-- detection of a statistically significant increase in chloride concentrations but where such concentrations do not threaten to exceed the CA DHS "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - detection of a statistically significant increase in VOC concentrations but where such concentrations do not threaten to exceed the primary drinking water maximum contaminant level (MCL) for each VOC at the well(s) in question and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards.
+- detection of a statistically significant increase in chloride concentrations but where such concentrations do not threaten to exceed the DDW "Upper Level" secondary (aesthetics) drinking water standard currently set at 500 mg/l at the well(s) in question, or - 2) detection of a statistically significant increase in VOC concentrations but where such concentrations do not threaten to exceed the primary drinking water maximum contaminant level (MCL) for each VOC at the well(s) in question and/or blending of this supply with other well supplies cannot maintain a distribution system concentration(s) below these standards.

-STAGE 2: >10% to 25% -Voluntary
+STAGE 2 Triggers: >10% to 25% Water Supply Shortage

 Stage 2 conservation measures may be called for due to malfunction or failure of all or portions of the water system that reduces supplies by greater than 10% on a daily, peak seasonal or annual basis.
+It also may be called due to prolonged drought conditions that result in legislation, rules or ordinances enacted by the State of California and/or the County of Monterey, and/or the determination that there is a need to focus public attention on water conservation.